michikono/boxfit/README.md

 Valid parameters:

-- *align_middle*: set to false to disable horizontal alignment behavior
+- *align_middle*: set to false to disable vertical alignment behavior
-- *align_center*: set to false to disable centering behavior
+- *align_center*: set to false to disable centering behavior (horizontal)
 - *multiline*: set to true to allow the text to wrap

 Notice